Repost from 2015. Edited, updated, and corrected.

 It would seem that God doesn’t want most of us to be standouts or superstars.
 Evidently, God only has a chosen few he blesses with God-given talent.

 How does the nontheist explain the baseball player mentioned above?
 If it is not God-given talent what is it?

-All of these are a better explanation than God-given talent.
+All of these are better explanations than God-given talent.

 We demean people when we reduce their hard work to something God gives them.
 The few things I am good at in life are the result of my diligence, commitment, and hard work.
 Granted, these things come easy for me, BUT I still work hard to cultivate and improve the talents I have.
 I suspect it is the same for you too.

 The all-star baseball player helps propel the home team to the World Series.
-They handily win the series and the little boy, now a grown-up all-star player is voted the series most valuable player.
+The team handily wins the series and the little boy, now a grown-up all-star player, is voted the series’ most valuable player.

 And I say to myself or the TV, No I want to thank YOU.
 Thank you for playing hard.
 Thank you for hustling on every play.
 Thank you for working hard every day to be the very best player you could be.

 This subject reminds me of my all-time favorite TV prayer.
 Jimmy Stewart, in the movie Shenandoah, uttered the following prayer at the dinner table:

 Lord, we cleared this land.
 We plowed it, sowed it, and harvested.
 We cooked the harvest.
 It wouldn’t be here, we wouldn’t be eatin’ it, if we hadn’t done it all ourselves.
 We worked Dog-bone hard for every crumb and morsel.
 But we thank you just the same anyway, Lord, for this food were about to eat.
 Amen.